Eastman Choral Association

 EMCA is an energetic and busy organization, presenting five key programs annually.
 The fall season brings the regional School Choral Workshop, consisting of four choirs and accommodating more than 400 singers from all corners of the Eastman region.
 The Eastman Youth Choir is also a vibrant bunch, rehearsing through two fast-paced weekends in the fall, followed by a never-to-be-forgotten regional tour.
 The annual Peace Concert, the Easter Sunrise Service and Sunday evening Vespers services provide opportunities for community members who love to sing with and for each other.
 Additional to the natural incentive to participate is the appeal of working with exceptional choral conductors from this province and beyond.

-EMCA was pleased to welcome a new choir in its 2018/19 season.
-The Exaudi Chamber Choir is directed by David Sawatzky, Associate Professor of Music at Providence University College.
-For information on how to join this choir, please contact email@example.com.
+EMCA’s newest group, Exaudi Chamber Choir was launched last season and is directed by David Sawatzky, Associate Professor of Music at Providence University College.
+For information on how to join, please contact email@example.com.

 Board of Directors